anirudhsatish22/cs124/docs/design.md

 ### Lab2
-One of the first challenges we faced was when we were trying to make completed items float below our uncompleted items was that the text of our item would move down; however, the item that takes its place would be marked as completed.
+One of the first challenges we faced was when we were trying to make completed items float below our uncompleted items was that the text of our item would move down.
+However, the item that takes its place would be marked as completed.
 This bug took us a really long time to figure out until we realized that we had to use keys so that React would know which list item actually needs to be moved where.